ooni/ooni.org/content/post/2020-iran-dot/index.md

 ### Results Summary

-The following table shows what endpoints were blocked by what ISP.
+The following table shows what endpoints were blocked by which ISP.
 It is compiled by joining the ISP-specific results shown above.

 A `null` result indicates that the specific endpoint worked with a specific